 What kind of Heating and Cooling system do I have?

 You have to know which type of Heating Cooling System(HVAC) you have, Is your system compatible?
-Because your thermostat might not work with your heating and cooling system.
-Even worse you might fry your brand new thermostat or burn down your house in the process.
+Because your smart thermostat might not work with your heating and cooling system.
+Even worse you might fry your brand new smart thermostat or burn down your house in the process.

 Typical HVAC systems that are compatible: